 Why Should I Measure My Blog Posts?

-Defining metrics allows marketers to determine what components equates to success and track whether or not their blog is producing positive business outcomes.
+Defining metrics allows marketers to determine what components equate to success and track whether or not their blog is producing positive business outcomes.

-Measuring blog posts on a weekly/monthly/quarterly basis gives marketers tremendous insights on what is working and what is not working.
-This allows us to constantly refine on what is working to exponentially power our blogs.
+Measuring blog posts on a weekly/monthly/quarterly basis gives marketers tremendous insights into what is working and what is not working.
+This allows us to constantly refine what is working to exponentially power our blogs.